 While there’s no RGB here, you will get a red backlight that should make things a bit easier when you’re typing during the night.
 Overall, it might not come with too many bells and whistles, but if you’re looking for a good budget board, the K552 Kumara is actually pretty good.

 SteelSeries Apex M750 RGB

 The SteelSeries 6Gv2 is arguably one of the most popular mechanical keyboards of all time.
 Even though unofficial, the Apex M750 is somewhat of a successor to it, coming with a similar, minimal design, but a lot better construction and a lot more features.
-Is it the best mechanical keyboard for typing?
-For many, that will be a yes.

 The keyboard is made of 5000 series aluminum alloy, something that’s really durable and makes for a stiff and sturdy keyboard.
 The switches inside are SteelSeries’ own QX2 mechanical switches, which are linear rated at 50 million key presses.
 It has a full N-key rollover, so every keypress is registered, with no exceptions.